 Fortunately, there is a simple way to close apps on the iPhone X and beyond.
 Just follow these steps:

 - Swipe up from the bottom of the screen, but pause mid-way through the gesture without taking pressure of the screen

 - The app switcher will now pop up

 - Swipe through the apps you want to close and swipe upwards to close them

 However, as you’ll find out below, there really is NO NEED to close apps on your iPhone.
 If the application isn’t displaying on your screen, it’s essentially not in use, so you don’t need to worry about it.

 Still, if you MUST close apps on the iPhone X and beyond, this is the best way to do it (even though you don’t need to)…

-The Right Way To Close Apps On The iPhone (With Home Button)
+The Right Way To Close Apps On The iPhone 8 (Or, Any iPhone With Home Button)